yaml/yaml-spec/spec/spec.md

 Unquoted numeric values are a superset of JSON's numeric production.
 Other changes in the specification were the removal of the Unicode line breaks and production bug fixes.
-We also define 3 built-in implicit typing rule sets: untyped, strict JSON, and a more flexible YAML rule set that extends JSON typing.
+We also define 3 built-in implicit typing rule sets: untyped, strict JSON and a more flexible YAML rule set that extends JSON typing.

 The difference between late 1.0 drafts which syck 0.55 implements and the 1.1 revision of this specification is much more extensive.